Arej02/Arej02/README.md

 ## About Me:

-I am a passionate and enthusiastic Computer Science student at University of Adelaide, majoring in Data Science.
-My academic journey has equipped me with a strong foundation in Data Structures and Algorithm using C++ alongside with data analysis and predictive models using Python and R.I enjoy applying the concepts that I have learned during my classes to resolve real-world problems.I am actively seeking for opportunities to enhance my knowledge in field such as data analytics,machine learning and software development.
+Final-year Mathematics & Computer Science student at the University of Adelaide with a focus on computer vision, AI, and real-world data-driven applications.
+Currently working as a Research Assistant on a project developing an Android app that integrates computer vision techniques to detect both AprilTags and DataMatrix codes.

+I have hands-on experience in Python, AI/ML workflows, Android development, and building end-to-end systems that convert complex visual data into actionable insights.
+I am seeking opportunities in AI research, computer vision, or robotics, where I can contribute to projects that bridge simulation, perception, and autonomous decision-making in physical or space environments.

 ## My GitHub Stats: